EricRohlfs/OysterToad/README.md

 # OysterToad
 A drop-in solution for upgrading ASP.NET Webforms to Vue.js

-Moving from server side Webforms for client side JavaScript has never been easier.
+Moving from ASP.NET Webforms to client side JavaScript has never been easier!

-## Usage
+## Two Simple Steps

 _1. Add .html to the end of your .aspx file.